Tpaulson7/Tpaulson7/README.md

 ## About Me

-I'm an aspiring web developer passionate about creating dynamic and user-friendly websites.
-I love to learn and explore new technologies, and GitHub is where I showcase my coding journey.
+I am an enthusiastic aspiring software engineer, dedicated to continual learning and advancement in the field of technology.
+Driven by curiosity and a strong work ethic, I am fully committed to honing my skills in software development and making significant contributions to the industry.
+GitHub serves as my platform for experimentation, learning, and showcasing my evolving expertise as I progress in my career as a software engineer.

 ## Current Focus
-- 🌱 I’m currently learning HTML, CSS, and JavaScript to build the foundation of my web development skills.
+- 🌱 I’m currently learning Python and SQL to build the foundation of my software engineering skills.

-- 💻 I'm eager to explore advanced concepts like API development, authentication, and database management as I progress in my journey to becoming a proficient backend developer.
+- 💻 As I continue to grow, I am eager to delve into more advanced topics such as software design patterns and testing methodologies.
+My focus is on acquiring practical experience through personal projects and collaborative endeavors, preparing myself to tackle real-world challenges with confidence and innovation.

 - ⚡ Fun fact, I love custom keyboards

 ## Projects